nlbrown2/CppBuildSystem/README.md

 # Future Changes:
 - [x] Add in the EXE substitution for the LINKCMD
-- [x] Add ability to say all .cpp files in current directory
+- [x] Add ability to say all .cpp files in current directory (accomplished with regex)
-- [x] Add ability to say all .cpp files except for certian ones
+- [x] Add ability to say all .cpp files except for certian ones (accomplished with regex)
 - [ ] Add ability to have multiple EXEs built.
 - [ ] Add ability to have profiles.
 Example: a testing profile builds a different exe than a production one, or a development profile builds the same exe with a different COMPILECMD
 - [ ] Add ability to run shell commands before/after an executable has been built.